ApirsAL/GeoReVi/binaries/README.txt

-The file *GeoReVi.zip* contains the installation file for Windows-based systems, tutorial samples and the GeoReVi user manual.
-Simply run the *GeoReVi.exe* that you find in the zip archive and accept the terms and conditions for installation.
+The *GeoReVivX.X.X.exe is the installation file for Windows-based systems.